 Known as New Brunswick’s Year-Round Outdoor Activity Attraction, Sugarloaf Park covers 1,100 hectares.
 Sugarloaf features 12 downhill ski runs – plus a half-pipe for snowboarding, snowshoeing trails, tubing, and ice-skating from December to March.

-Set 90 kilometers south of Dahousie by way of NB-134, Bathurst is also found on Chaleur Bay – known for the Phantom Ship Legend.
+Set 90 kilometers south of Dalhousie by way of NB-134, Bathurst is also found on Chaleur Bay – known for the Phantom Ship Legend.

 Found on Acadian Coastal Drive, the La Promenade Waterfront is a tourist-friendly gathering of boutiques, eateries, and art galleries on the shores of Chaleur Bay.
 Grab a New Brunswick-based souvenir, some lunch, and enjoy the view.